fossi-foundation/fossi-foundation-web/content/gsoc/gsoc24-ideas.md

 *Mentors:* [Benjamin Darnell](mailto:bzd2@illinois.edu), [Jonathan Balkind](mailto:jbalkind@ucsb.edu)

-### Multiple Frontends for OpenLane
+### Seamless multi-frontend support for OpenLane 2
-*Details:* OpenLane lacks support for many popular HDLs, including the previously DARPA-endorsed VHDL which continues to be popular in FPGA spaces and the European EDA scene, Chisel/FIRRTL, a Scala-based HDL and intermediate representation of integrated circuits, and BSV by Bluespec, a popular variant of SystemVerilog.

-The project will entail both adding support for these frontends as well as adding a set of designs as tests.
+OpenLane 2 currently supports handling multiple frontends for compilation:
+* Yosys Default - Verilog
+* Synlig - SystemVerilog
+* GHDL - VHDL

+However, in the cases of VHDL and Verilog specifically– there is no way to mix and match Verilog and VHDL in one design, for example, which is common when reusing IPs.

+This task proposes a retool to OpenLane synthesis to, instead of having two different flows (`Classic` and `VHDLClassic`),one flow accepting a heterogeneous list of files, which can then be inspected to determine the proper frontend to be used.

+The task(s) may involve enhancements to one or more of the frontends, as well as the addition of more frontends from languages such as Chisel and Amaranth.

-*Skill level:* Beginner-Intermediate
+*Skill level:* Intermediate

 *Duration:* 175 hrs.

-*Language/Tools:* Python, Verilog, Docker (or Nix)
+*Language/Tools:* Python, Verilog, Nix

 *Mentor:* [Mohamed Gaber](mailto:donn@efabless.com), [Mohamed Shalan](mailto:mshalan@efabless.com)

-### Testing for OpenLane
+### Testing for OpenLane 2

 *Details:*  OpenLane is the world's most popular open-source RTL-to-GDSII flow.
 However, testing and coverage is still somewhat lacking as of 2023.
 There are two tasks that may be done to enhance this, ideally worked on by two candidates but can be done by the same candidate over a longer period:

-Write an extensive Python unit test suite for an upcoming version of OpenLane, including for all included steps and functions.
-A candidate is to explore and evaluate the various Python test libraries, present a good option, then embark on writing the unit tests.
+* Expanding unit test coverage for Python for included steps and functions.
+There are already some non-exhaustive tests for OpenLane 2, and the candidate may add more tests to both exercise more options in existing steps and to break ground on uncovered steps.
-Create an exhaustive design suite out of various open source projects that exercise the limits of the OpenLane project, including niche use-cases.
+* Creating an exhaustive design suite out of various open source projects that exercise the limits of OpenLane 2, including more niche use-cases.

 *Skill level:* Intermediate